amethyst/amethyst/book/src/concepts/resource.md

 ## Creating a resource

 Resources are stored in a, well, `Resources` type.
-This type is usually stored into a `World` instanced, which is covered in the next chapter.
+This type is usually stored into a `World` instance, which is covered in the next chapter.
+Normally you don't create a `Resources` instance yourself.
+It is usually made by amethyst automatically.

 Adding a resource to a `Resources` instance is done like this:
 ```rust